Hoosh, an Antarctic Recipe

 Break up the sledging biscuits and crumble into the pan, mix and heat through.
 The biscuit makes it very thick so you may want to add more water at this point to get the constituency you like.
 I thinned it down to a thick soup / runny porridge texture which I preferred.

-There's not much cooking needed as the ingredients are cooked already, it's just a question of making sure the biscuit is broken up, get the right thickness and make sure it's heated through.
+There's no real cooking needed as the ingredients are cooked already, it's just a question of making sure the ingredients are fully broken up, get the right thickness and make sure it's heated through.

 I wasn't anticipating anything particularly impressive from this.
 In the field in Antarctica, rather than eating hoosh made from pemmican we ate freeze dried meat used in a similar way to the pemmican accompanied by rice, pasta or dehydrated potato and that wasn't great so I assumed that hoosh with pemmican would be worse.

-I know it doesn't look very good on the spoon in that last picture, but it was actually pretty good.
-I thought there might be a bit of a fat slick from the pemmican but it wasn't to be seen at all, presumably dispersing itself through the hoosh.
-I couldn't get all of the meat in my pemmican down to a fine powder and so it had tiny pieces of jerky throughout (in a crunchy v smooth peanut butter sort of way) which I really liked, it gave me something to chew on and added texture to the hoosh.
+I know it doesn't look it on the spoon in that last picture, but it was actually pretty good.
+I thought there might be a bit of a fat-slick from the pemmican but it wasn't to be seen at all, presumably dispersing itself through the hoosh.
+I couldn't get all of the meat in my pemmican down to a fine powder and so it had tiny pieces of jerky throughout (in a crunchy v smooth peanut butter sort of way) which I really liked, it gave me something to chew on and added texture.

 It felt very substantial, this is not a light meal!
 Though I was eating it in my warm kitchen wearing a t-shirt, I could imagine it being just the stuff to warm and fuel you up in freezing conditions at the end of a hard and cold day or during a lunchtime break.